Traditional Chinese Medicine for Sports Performance

 To Strengthen Your Bones, Strengthen Your Kidneys

 The third organ of focus is the kidneys.
 Your kidneys have a direct link with the wellness of our bones, and in Chinese medicine, it's said that the kidneys govern the bones and are responsible for bone marrow, and bone marrow is responsible for blood production.
-To strengthen our bones as athletes, we must also think about strengthening our kidneys.
+For optimal bone health, athletes should also focus on maintaining kidney function, as it plays a role in supporting overall bodily harmony.

 acupuncture

-The cool thing is that Western medicine is catching up on Chinese medicine, with discoveries that erythropoietin, a hormone produced in the kidneys, stimulates bone marrow to produce blood cells.
+The fascinating part is that Western medicine is beginning to recognize concepts from Chinese medicine, with research showing that erythropoietin, a hormone produced in the kidneys, plays a role in supporting overall vitality and energy levels.
 And scientists who study mood disorders and research around hypertension both focus on the receptors of neurotransmitter serotonin.
 In Chinese medicine, both conditions result from energetic dysfunction of the liver.

 Western medicine is Catching up with the Traditional Chinese Medicine's view of the body, and it's long history of treating injured warriors a natural way.